Host plants:

 Life cycle:

-A frequent companion species is Zerynthia polyxena, from which I observed many adults, eggs and young caterpillars in early May 2007 in the same habitat on Mount Olympus.
+A frequent companion species is sometimes Zerynthia polyxena, from which I observed many adults, eggs and young caterpillars in early May 2008 in the same habitat on Mount Olympus.

 Endangerment factors:

-Muschampia tessellum is severely threatened by changes of use.
-Both overgrazing and abandonment destroy the habitat quality.
+Muschampia tessellum is severely threatened by changes of land usage.
+Both overgrazing and abandonment (and subsequent bush encroachment) destroy the habitat quality.
 Locally, also overbuilding contributes to the decline.
-So a generous built road has recently (after the year 2000) destroyed parts of the habitat on the western side of Olympus.
+So a generous built road has recently (after the year 2000) destroyed parts of the habitat on the western side of Mount Olympus.

 Remarks:

-The distribution extends from Southeastern Europe through Asia Minor and the Middle East to Mongolia.
-In Southeastern Europe, populations are known from Northern Greece, Bulgaria, Macedonia and allegedly also Romania.
+The distribution extends from southeastern Europe through Asia Minor, S-Ukraine, S-Russia and the Middle East to Mongolia.
+In southeastern Europe, populations are known from northern Greece, Bulgaria, Macedonia and very rarely also Romania.